'I am truly sorry': Salt Lake City councilwoman apologies after DUI charge

 Fowler was first elected to the Salt Lake City Council in 2017 and reelected in 2021, representing the city’s District 7, which includes Sugar House.

-Once the meeting ended, Fowler said she is not stepping away from her position.
+Once the meeting ended, Fowler said she is not stepping away from her position, but she did not attend the rest of the public meetings held Tuesday.
 She added that she is taking the incident “very seriously on a personal level,” though she “cannot talk about the details” of the case at the moment.

 “I recognize that this incident may have caused a lack of trust and I will work hard to rebuild that trust,” she said.
 “It has sincerely been an eye-opening experience for me and it’s truly made me reflect on my relationship with alcohol and the decisions that I have made.
 I am deeply committed to working through these issues with my therapist and my God.”